Science Action Club

 - One interactive online training.

 - Digital access to the SAC Educator Portal.

 By completing the Science Action Club training, activity leaders will:

 • Develop skills to lead all 12 of the activities/lessons for the given unit

 • Gain exclusive access to activity plans, teaching kits, and digital resources

 • Become citizen scientists and contribute to global environmental research

 • Contribute to a thoughtful community of practice with engaged and committed colleagues

-BUGS in Your Schoolyard (Fall training completed in October 2016)
+BUG Safari (Fall training completed in October 2016)

 In this unit, youth search for bugs, collect specimens, and post discoveries to iNaturalist, a citizen science project and online social network for scientists and nature enthusiasts.
 Through iNaturalist, youth connect with biodiversity scientists and other SAC youth nationwide to identify species and investigate environmental issues.